Hans-Agne Jakobsson Lamingo BN 25 Table Lamp

 Manufacturer: Hans-Agne Jakobsson AB, Markaryd, Sweden.

 Other versions: The Hans-Agne Jakobsson Lamingo BN 25 table lamp exists in several colours except for this aluminium version.
+A white version can be found here.
 It was produced for several years as you can see on the labels below.
 The model with 4 rings is model BN 26.

 The name Lamingo is derived from the word lamelae, lammeller in Swedish.
 The slogan was: “Lamingo, lamper med omgivningsljus”.
 Lamingo, lamps with ambient light.
 “This leaflet introduces to you a family of lamps with laminated shades.
 Hence the name LAMINGO.”
 Hans-Agne Jakobsson designed many lamps in this style, also a series in pine wood produced by his other company AB Ellysett.